Morphism and Composition

 are the same.

-The next chapter fills those arrow shapes with concrete ML behavior: token windowing, embedding lookup, linear projection, softmax, and cross entropy.
+The next chapter, The Tiny ML Pipeline, fills those arrow shapes with concrete ML behavior: token windowing, embedding lookup, linear projection, softmax, and cross entropy.

 Further Reading